manan1999/Data-Analysis/README.md

-# Supervised-learning Task-1 GRIP MAY'21
+# Unsupervised-learning Task-2 GRIP MAY'21

-Predict the percentage of a student based on the no. of study hours.
+Predict the optimal number of clusters and represent it visually.